zsonbi/Virus-Simulation/README.md

 Controls:
 WASD movement and +/- zoom

-If you don't want to download the demo version you can try it this the website: https://zsonbi.github.io/Virus-Simulation/
+If you don't want to download the demo version you can try it on this website: https://zsonbi.github.io/Virus-Simulation/